Skip to content

 Wave 3: Transformation

-Within five years, the transformation wave will fundamentally reshape the industry.
+Within five years, the transformation wave will reshape the industry.
 AI becomes invisible infrastructure, as ubiquitous and essential as email is today.
-The way legal services are bought and delivered undergoes complete overhaul, with firms creating innovative models that combine technology with human expertise in previously impossible ways.
+The way legal services are bought and delivered undergoes complete overhaul, with firms creating innovative models that combine technology with human expertise.

 In this transformed landscape, LLMs and niche data become key differentiators.
 Market winners and losers emerge clearly.
 There’s an explosion of legal DIY solutions for routine work, new AI-led market entrants challenge traditional models, and established firms must adapt comprehensively or risk marginalisation.